 Developed by a team of engineering researchers at Columbia University in New York City, the EVA project it is actually one forehead humanoid robotics.
 It is designed to explore the dynamics of human / robot interactions through facial expressions.
 It consists of a 3D printed, adult synthetic skull with a soft rubber face on the front.

-Motors within the skull selectively pull and release cables attached to various locations on the lower face, just as the muscles under the skin of our faces allow us to show different facial expressions.
-For her part, EVA can express emotions such as anger, disgust, fear, joy, sadness and surprise, as well as "a more nuanced range of emotions".
+Motors inside the skull selectively pull and release cords attached to various locations on the lower face, just as muscles under the skin of our faces allow us to show different facial expressions.
+For her part, EVA can express emotions such as anger, disgust, fear, joy, sadness and surprise, as well as “a range of more nuanced emotions”.

 A robot that mimics our facial expressions

-To develop her ability to mimic facial expressions, the scientists began filming the EVA as she casually moved her face.
-When the computer controlling the robot subsequently analyzed the hours of filming, it used an integrated neural network to learn which combinations of "muscle movement" matched human facial expressions.
+To develop its abilities to mimic facial expressions, scientists began filming the EVA as it randomly moved its face.
+When the computer controlling the robot later analyzed the hours of footage, it used an integrated neural network to learn which combinations of “muscle movement” corresponded to human facial expressions.

-In the second phase of "training", when a connected camera captured the face of a person interacting with the robot, a second neural network to identify that individual's facial expressions and visually match them to those that the robot was able to create.
-The robot then proceeded to assume those "faces" by moving its artificial facial muscles.
+In the second phase of "training", when a connected camera captured the face of a person interacting with the robot, a second neural network to identify that individual's facial expressions and visually match them to those the robot was able to create.
+The robot then proceeded to take on those “faces” by moving its artificial facial muscles.

 Is useful?